CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 We can even do what is called "mutual" recursion, where two definitions depend on each other to make sense.
-Here is a definition of the proposition that a number is even, defined together with the proposition that a number is odd:
+Here is a definition of a function that decides whether a number is even, defined together with the same for whether a number is odd:

 ```
 isEven : ℕ → Bool